-Matariki is the Māori name for the cluster of stars.
-It is also known as the Pleiades.
-Matariki is visible for eleven months of the year, disappearing in the lunar month of Haratua in May/June, and rising again around a month later, in the north-eastern skies, during the lunar month of Piripi.
+Matariki is the Māori name for a cluster of stars also known as the Pleiades.
+Matariki is visible for 11 months of the year, disappearing in the lunar month of Haratua in May/June, and rising again around a month later, in the north-eastern skies, during the lunar month of Piripi.
 This usually occurs in late June or early July.
 It signals to Māori that the New Year will begin.
+From 2022 the rising of Matariki has been marked by a ‘Fridayised’ public holiday.

 Using this item